Aliases for CCR7 Gene

 GeneCards Summary for CCR7 Gene

-CCR7 (Chemokine (C-C Motif) Receptor 7) is a Protein Coding gene.
-Diseases associated with CCR7 include chronic actinic dermatitis and erdheim-chester disease.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and chemokine (C-C motif) ligand 19 binding.
-An important paralog of this gene is CCR1.
+CCR7 (C-C Motif Chemokine Receptor 7) is a Protein Coding gene.
+Diseases associated with CCR7 include Chronic Actinic Dermatitis and Lymphadenitis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine (C-C motif) ligand 19 binding.
+An important paralog of this gene is CCR9.

 UniProtKB/Swiss-Prot Summary for CCR7 Gene

 Receptor for the MIP-3-beta chemokine.
 Probable mediator of EBV effects on B-lymphocytes or of normal lymphocyte functions.